-Buongiorno and welcome to Stefano’s RomeCabs, Rome’s top-rated tour company for Rome tours, and Rome Shore Excursions from Civitavecchia.
+Buongiorno and welcome to Stefano’s RomeCabs, Rome's top-rated company for Private Day Tours from Rome, Italy Transfer Service, and Civitavecchia Shore Excursions.
 Tucked away in the heart of Rome in Piazza della Minerva just behind the Pantheon is the church of Santa Maria Sopra Minerva (translated: Saint Mary above Minerva).
 Overshadowed by its grander neighbors, this church is a hidden gem.
 Despite its “plain” facade, this magnificent church boasts centuries of history, architectural wonders, artistic masterpieces, and spiritual devotion.

 If you are visiting the Pantheon, or exploring Piazza della Rotonda on our Panoramic Rome tour, Tour Rome as Romans Do, or Rome Town & Country Tour, venture around the left side of the Pantheon and head behind it.
 In a small open square, you will discover this must-see church fronted by an unusual sculpture of an elephant topped with an Egyptian obelisk.
 When you see it, don’t get fooled by its unassuming exterior, this church conceals a trove of treasures within, ready to delight and astonish you!